neilb14/featurewise/README.md

 Getting Started
 ===============
-FeatureWise is an ASP.NET MVC4 application (with a dash of WebAPI).
+The FeatureWise server is an ASP.NET MVC4 application (with a dash of WebAPI).
 So you can host it right in IIS, or on Azure.
 To get started you're going to need Visual Studio with .NET 4.5 and SQLServer.

-There is also a client library which you can embed in your application.
+There is also a .NET client library based on the 4.5 Framework which you can reference from your application.
+The client is available as a NuGet package or by referencing the output assembly of the FWClient project: FeatureWise.dll.
 The client provides a simple API for you to send usage events off to the server.
 Configuration of the client is fairly simple, just define the hostname of your server in the FeatureWise.Hostname configuration property of your App.Config.
 There is a singleton called FeatureWise that you will use to track usage events in your application.
 For example:

+`FeatureWise.Tick("feature1")`

+`FeatureWise.Start("feature2")`

+`FeatureWise.Stop("feature2")`

+Or if you want control over the timestamps:

 `FeatureWise.Tick("feature1", DateTime.UtcNow)`